Dr Phillip Sidney Horky, AM (Chicago), PhD (Southern California)

 1) Pythagorean Philosophy, 250 BCE to 200 CE: An Introduction and Collection of Sources in Translation (Cambridge University Press) is a source book and translation of the philosophical texts and testimonies that constituted Pythagorean philosophy after its dissolution in the mid-4th Century BCE.

-3) Aristotle on the Human Good: Selections from Nicomachean Ethics and Eudemian Ethics (with Monte Ransome Johnson, UCSD) is a book-length student edition and commentary of some of the most famous and important texts of Aristotle.
+3) Aristotle and the Human Good: Selections from Nicomachean Ethics and Eudemian Ethics is a book-length student edition and commentary of some of the most famous and important texts of Aristotle.

-Dr Horky is happy to supervise most areas and periods of ancient Greek and Roman philosophy (especially Presocratics, Platonism, and Pythagoreanism); Greek literature; and the intellectual history of Greece, Rome, and the Near East.
+Dr Horky is happy to supervise most areas and periods of Ancient Greek and Roman Philosophy (especially Presocratics, Plato and Platonism, Aristotle and Aristotelianism, and Pythagoreanism).

 Nicolò Benzi: Philosophy in Verse: Competition and Early Greek Philosophical Thought (First Supervisor)